riftEmber/riftEmber.github.io/aboutme.md

 learning the guitar.

 ## Education
-I'm an undergraduate at Boise State University, double majoring in computer science and mathematics.
+I'm a senior undergraduate at Boise State University, double majoring in computer science and mathematics.
 My expected graduation date is May 2022.

 Accomplishments at BSU: